quadsurf/es2015-with-babeljs/03_ES6_Symbols_Iterators_and_Generators.md

 }
 ```

 Two important things to note here, one is the _*_ character that's appended to the end of the word function.
 This is the signifier that it is a generator function, which means it defines a function that returns a `Generator` object when executed.
-The biggest difference between a `Generator` function and a regular function is that `Generator` functions can be _exited and later re-entered through use of yield_.
+The resulting object that's generated will encapsulate code that can be _exited and later re-entered through use of yield_.

 The other thing to note is that this code would appear to run indefinitely.
 Most `while (true)` loops would run forever, but in this case, every time we hit `yield`, the currently executing code is paused and the value is returned.
 If, when execution is resumed, there is no further `yield`s, then the generator code will have finished generating all possible values.